sgsokol/influx/readme.txt

 # reduction is done by pruning comumer not connected
 # to observable ones.
 ./opt.sh PPP BFGS
-# seemed to work OK
+# seemed to work OK:
 cp PPP.log PPP.log.complete-2008-11-25